CodedNil/rusty_reader/readme.md

 Offline reading

+Page background wallpaper ai driven, base on time of day, weather etc make a prompt for midjouney

 Top portion is article/video currently selected, keybind to expand 3 Columns, archived, fresh, saved
 Navigate articles with wasd, as you move down the article selected comes to the top and previous one goes to bottom of list, cyclically